Loading...

 ss -tuln

-Step 6 : Launch a dynamic monitor for real-time stats.
+Step 6 : Launch a live process monitor.

 Command